cscart/docs/en/user_guide/payment_methods/configure_payment.rst

    .. note::

-       To configure the tax calculation rules available in your store, use the **Administration → Shipping & Taxes → Taxes** section.
+       To configure the tax calculation rules available in your store, use the **Settings → Taxes** section.

  * **Payment instructions**—administrator's instructions to customers on the usage of the payment method.
 The instructions can either be written in plain text, or formatted in HTML.
 If you are not familiar with HTML, use the built-in WYSIWYG HTML editor to add a formatted description.